siqirua/tp/docs/UserGuide.md

 * Track qualitative information about your students and assessments using tags and comments.

 Furthermore, we believe that module management should be **efficient**.
 Therefore, Modulight is **optimized for use via a Command Line Interface** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ModuLight can get your student grading tasks done faster than traditional GUI apps.
+For those proficient in typing, ModuLight can get your student grading tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------
 * Table of Contents